 5. Ensure competitive pay rates for your industry

-Have you conducted a recent market study to compare against your current salary ranges ?
+Have you conducted a recent market study to compare against your current salary ranges?
 How do they line up?
-At the end of the day employees want to feel appreciated and money is an important piece of the equation.
+At the end of the day, employees want to feel appreciated and money is an important piece of the equation.

 Your engineers know their worth and if you are underpaying them, they will reach out to engineering staffing agencies and search for other companies that will pay them their value.

-Don’t forget about performance based raises for key engineering players; show them that you appreciate their efforts.
+Don’t forget about performance-based raises for key engineering players; show them that you appreciate their efforts.

-6. Organize Summer Fridays (inexpensive perks)
+6. Organize Summer Fridays

-Open to non traditional perks?
-Ever heard of Summer Fridays ?
+Open to nontraditional perks?
+Ever heard of Summer Fridays?

 Summer Fridays are a type of flexible scheduling where employees can leave early on Fridays or take the whole day off.
-You could for instance have four (9) hour work days and a one (4) hour (half day) Friday.
+You could for instance have four (9) hour workdays and a one (4) hour (half day) Friday.

 Some of the best ways to retain employees don’t involve money and may give you an edge when looking to attract or retain top technical talent.